 What types of information does the Council hold?

 The Council has registered its use of personal information through the Notification process to the Information Commissioner's Office.
 The Information Commissioner's Office is the governing body that oversees the Act.
 The register entry shows what the organisation is registered to do, it does not reveal whether or not personal data is held about you.
 If you wish to have a copy of the Tandridge entry on the Register you can obtain a copy from the Information Commissioner.
-(This link will open in a new window)

 What are your rights?